Join the NEKed Moosletter

-We recommend using TrailFinder for a comprehensive list of all hiking and recreational trails in the Northeast Kingdom.
+We recommend using TrailFinder for a comprehensive list of all Northeast Kingdom hiking and recreational trails.
 Looking for accessible hiking trails in the Kingdom?
 Explore this list.

 Enjoy a forested walk or riverside stroll just outside of the downtown district.
 St. Johnsbury Town Forest features 2.9 miles of easy to moderate trails through coniferous and hardwood forest along the Moose River and Logging Road.

 Set on 150 acres of private mountaintop land, Dog Mountain offers year-round hiking trails and dog ponds featuring beautiful wildflowers in the summer months.
 After your hike, check out the Stephen Huneck Art Gallery and the infamous Dog Chapel

 Explore 4.9 miles of hand-built swooping trails open to hikers and mountain bikers.
 If you’re hungry, fill your pockets with some raspberries and blackberries for a little snack.
 In the winter, try skiing, snowshoeing, or fat biking on the forest’s old woods roads, named Hawkes Loop and Darling Loop on trail signs.